devopsdays/devopsdays-web/content/events/2018-sao-paulo/sponsor.md

 Description = "Sponsor devopsdays São Paulo 2018"
 +++
 <b>
-The most Sao Paulo event pages is portuguese.
+**ENGLISH**: The most Sao Paulo event pages is portuguese.
 If you wish to sponsor our event, take look our sponsor prospect in English version ([here])(https://drive.google.com/drive/folders/1YdoBY_heQZ3bbHqCqDqmarmIOKnawVli).
 Please, let us know whether you have any question, to request information or suggestion, send email to [{{< email_organizers >}}].
 </b>